rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

 Upgrading
 =========
 The database schema has changed since the last release (2.1.1).
 However, with the introduction of the new lossless upgrade feature, RabbitMQ will upgrade databases from 2.1.1 to the new schema format automatically.

+Upgrade for nodes in a cluster is not supported.

+Note also that upgrade directly from 2.1.0 to 2.2.0 is not supported;
+in order to perform such an upgrade while retaining the database, you will need to upgrade first from 2.1.0 to 2.1.1, and then from 2.1.1 to 2.2.0.

+There is no support in the broker for upgrading from releases prior to 2.1.0 while retaining database; the old database will be moved aside when the new version of the broker starts.